oyinlola-tech/oyinlola-tech/README.md

 Looking for a detail-oriented Virtual Assistant, front-end developer, or junior cybersecurity trainee with leadership potential and strong soft skills.

 - 💼 **Investors & Collaborators**
-Curious about **ZudoMart** — a bold African tech startup idea with a investor-ready pitch deck.
+Curious about **ZudoMart** — a bold African tech startup idea with an investor-ready pitch deck.

 - 👨🏽‍💻 **Tech Enthusiasts & Builders**
 Want clean, beginner-friendly front-end code, or following a self-taught dev and startup journey from scratch?
 You’ll enjoy the build logs, tools, and learning path here.